 Writing a care guide for raw denim can incite quite a spirited discussion.
 To begin, we do not intend for this guide to be the end-all, be-all authoritative voice for denim care.
 Rather, we want to highlight some of the nuances that come along with caring for raw denim.

-What we love most about raw denim is that each pair is unique to you.
+What we love most about breaking in raw denim is that each pair is unique to you.
 The fading patterns, whiskers, wallet fades, and even repairs tell your story.
 Each crease is affectionately embraced by the owner as if it were a nostalgic scar or a cherished memory.
-If denim is worn and loved by different owners in different ways, there probably isn’t one right way to care for the jeans.
-In fact, when you spend enough time in any raw denim circles, you hear stories of the ritualistic (and seemingly OCD) care for jeans that range from putting them in the freezer to rolling in the sand and everything in between.
+Denim is worn and loved by different owners in different ways, and there truly isn’t one right way to care for it.
+In fact, when you spend enough time in any raw denim circles, you hear stories of the ritualistic care for jeans that range from putting them in the freezer to rolling in the sand at the beach and everything in between.

 We encourage people to find out what works for them.
 The goal here is to share some general tips for raw denim care.
 Take them and make them your own.

 One unique aspect of raw denim is that the dye used to color the yarns is designed to fade over time.
 While the cotton itself will easily withstand heavy use, the dye is really what requires special care.

 There are various opinions and contentious arguments that are had over washing raw denim, but they all tend to boil down to one thing: achieving a high contrast fade.
 We recommend washing sparingly and as needed to achieve a better looking fade.
 The actual time between washes will vary from person to person.

 Those who usually find themselves in cleaner environments usually can go 3 – 6 months between washes, while others will need to wash their jeans more regularly depending on one’s daily activities.
 There’s really no right or wrong here, but if your goal is a high contrast fade, less washing is best.